 Canadian Geographic named Trépanier one of Canada’s Top 100 Living Explorers.
-He is a fellow of the Royal Canadian Geographical Society and a member of the Explorer’s Club, receiving its highest award, the Stefansson Medal.
+He is a fellow of the Royal Canadian Geographical Society and a member of The Explorers Club, receiving the Canadian Chapters highest award, the Stefansson Medal.
 He is National Champion of the Great Trail.